ahmedhamdi96/ML4T/README.md

 This is the experimentation section of the thesis.
 * **Thesis Research Questions:**
-  * (1) Can machine learning be used to predict future stock prices?
+  * *Can machine learning be used to predict future stock prices?*
-  * (2) Can machine learning be used to generate profitable trading decisions?
+  * *Can machine learning be used to generate profitable trading decisions?*

 ## Algorithms Evaluation (so far)
 *Algorithm: (RMSE, Correlation)*